- Surrendering an Animal

 You’ll be asked to sign up for the species you choose to work with at your General Volunteer Orientation.
 At your species-specfic training you will get information tailored to working with that specific animal (cats, dogs, or rabbits).

-You will be assigned an experienced volunteer to lead you as you are learning.
+Mentoring with an experienced volunteer is the last step in the process.
 Here is where the hands-on work with the shelter animals really starts!

 5. Schedule your shifts